-He causes all, the small and the great, the rich and the poor, and the free and the slave, to be given marks on their right hands, or on their foreheads;
+He causes all, the small and the great, the rich and the poor, and the free and the slave,

 and that no one would be able to buy or to sell,